List of the 5 largest electricity providers in Germany

 1. E.ON AG, Essen

 E.ON was formed in mid-2000 through the merger of VEBA and VIAG.
 In terms of sales, E.ON is Germany’s largest energy group.
 Its main business areas are the operation of electricity and gas networks, power generation from renewable energies and electricity sales, as well as nuclear power plant decommissioning – a company with 78,000 employees.
+This makes E.ON one of the most important electricity providers in germany.

 Update 2023: In March, E.on announced its figures for the past year.
 Sales rose to over 115 billion euros; EBITDA to over 8 billion euros.